Standard Conjectures and Height Pairings: Local cycles

 \subsection{Archimedean analogue}

-We want to write an analogue sequence \ref{seq-ch} when $K=\BC$ with valuation $|\cdot |$ using Gillet--Soul\'e's theory of arithmetic Chow groups over ``arithmetic ring $(\BC, |\cdot |)$, \cite{GS91}, \S3.3.4.
-Let $X$ be a proper complex variety.
-Then according to Bloch--Gillet--Soul\'e \cite{BGS95}, the analogue of ``$H^i_{X_s}(X)\lra H^i(X_s)$" in non-archimedean case is given by
+We want to write an analogue sequence of (\ref{seq-ch}) when $K=\BC$ with valuation $|\cdot |$ using Gillet--Soul\'e's theory \cite[ \S3.3.4]{GS91} of arithmetic Chow groups over ``arithmetic ring $(\BC, |\cdot |)$".
+Let $X$ be a proper and smooth complex variety.
+Then according to Bloch--Gillet--Soul\'e \cite{BGS95}, the analogue of ``$H^i_{X_s}(X)\lra H^i(X_s)$" in archimedean case is given by

-In this case, the analogue of sequence \ref{seq-coh} becomes
+In this case, the analogue of sequence (\ref{seq-coh}) becomes

 Thus we write this sequence as